Thermocouples: Function and Application

 • Temperature range: -270°C to 1,300°C

-• Better thermal stability and oxidation resistance than type K
+• Better thermal stability and oxidation resistance than Type K

 • Type R (Platinum-Rhodium/Platinum):